pdalvi1893/EV-ENGG/README.md

 ![Logo](Setting_Target.png)

 Once the target is set , click on Start Match button on Challenge #3 tab.
-Once done you can play ball by ball clicking on Face a Ball button.
+Once done you can play ball by ball by clicking on Face a Ball button.

 ![Logo](Match_Start.png)